My blog I've ignored for 2 years while attending the Brandcenter

 And you’ll change it again.

 So why didn’t I write a single post in 9 months?
-Because I was freakin’ busy.
-And when I wasn’t freakin’ busy I was freakin’ asleep or home spending time with my
+It’s because I was freakin’ busy.
+And when I wasn’t freakin’ busy I was freakin’ asleep or home spending time with my freakin’ family.

 I also had time to kill.
 I learned about the Brandcenter a couple of months after the application deadline for the class of 2015.
 That meant I needed to wait nearly a year before applying.
 Another year of doing a job I wasn’t qualified for, in an industry I never understood.
 Another year waiting to start a career that’s obsessed with youth.
 Another year wondering if I would ever get my shit together.